Invention of the integrated circuit: Planar process

 Comparison of the mesa (left) and planar (Hoerni, right) technologies.
 Dimensions are shown schematically.

 Jean Hoerni attended the same 1958 Electrochemical Society meeting, and was intrigued by Mohamed Atalla's presentation of the surface passivation process.
 Hoerni came up with the "planar idea" one morning while thinking about Atalla's device.
 Taking advantage of silicon dioxide's passivating effect on the silicon surface, Hoerni proposed to make transistors that were protected by a layer of silicon dioxide.
 This led to the first successful product implementation of the Atalla-Tannenbaum-Scheibner silicon transistor passivation technique by thermal oxide.

 Jean Hoerni first proposed a planar technology of bipolar transistors.
 In this process, all the p-n junctions were covered by a protective layer, which should significantly improve reliability.
 However, at the time, this proposal was considered technically impossible.
 The formation of the emitter of an n-p-n transistor required diffusion of phosphorus, and the work of Frosch suggested that SiO_{2} does not block such diffusion.
 In March 1959, Chih-Tang Sah, a former colleague of Hoerni, pointed Hoerni and Noyce to an error in the conclusions of Frosch.
-Frosch used a thin oxide layer, whereas the experiments of 1957–1958 showed that a thick layer of oxide can stop the phosphorus diffusion.
+Frosch used a thin oxide layer, whereas the experiments of 1957–1958 showed that a thick layer of oxide could stop the phosphorus diffusion.

 Armed with the above knowledge, by March 12, 1959, Hoerni made the first prototype of a planar transistor, and on May 1, 1959, filed a patent application for the invention of the planar process.
 In April 1960, Fairchild launched the planar transistor 2N1613, and by October 1960 completely abandoned the mesa transistor technology.
 By the mid-1960s, the planar process has become the main technology of producing transistors and monolithic integrated circuits.